Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 JERUSALEM — (AP) — Israel on Sunday said it had recovered the bodies of six hostages in Gaza, including a young Israeli-American man who became one of the most well-known captives held by Hamas as his parents met with world leaders and pressed for his release, including at the Democratic convention last month.

-The news sparked calls for mass protests against Prime Minister Benjamin Netanyahu, who many of the families of hostages and much of the wider public blame for failing to bring them back alive in a cease-fire deal with Hamas.
+The military said all six had been killed shortly before they were to be rescued by Israeli forces.
+Their recovery sparked calls for mass protests against Prime Minister Benjamin Netanyahu, who many families of hostages and much of the wider Israeli public blame for failing to bring them back alive in a deal with Hamas to end the 10-month-old war.
 Negotiations over such a deal have dragged on for months.

-The army said he was among six hostages who were killed when Israeli forces were about to rescue them.
-The bodies were recovered from a tunnel under the southern Gaza city of Rafah.
+In a separate development, gunmen shot and killed two people and wounded a third when they opened fire on a vehicle in the occupied West Bank, where Israel has been carrying out large-scale military raids in recent days.
+Israel's Magen David Adom rescue service confirmed the casualties.

+Militants seized Hersh Goldberg-Polin, 23, and four of the other hostages at a music festival in southern Israel during Hamas' Oct.
+7 attack, which triggered the war.

-It identified the others as Ori Danino, 25; Eden Yerushalmi, 24; Almog Sarusi, 27; and Alexander Lobanov, 33; who were also taken from the music festival.
+The army identified the other hostages as Ori Danino, 25; Eden Yerushalmi, 24; Almog Sarusi, 27; and Alexander Lobanov, 33; who were also taken from the music festival.
 The sixth, Carmel Gat, 40, was abducted from the nearby farming community of Be'eri.

+It said the bodies were recovered from a tunnel in the southern Gaza city of Rafah, around a kilometer (0.6 mile) from where another hostage, Qaid Farhan Alkadi, 52, was rescued alive last week.

 “According to preliminary information, they were cruelly murdered by Hamas terrorists shortly before we reached them," Rear Adm.
 Daniel Hagari, the Israeli military spokesperson, told reporters.